-William Barr Speaks
+Inside William Barr’s Breakup With Trump

 Levi, the Justice Department chief of staff, had also been urging Barr to contradict Trump’s assertions.
 But Barr had said nothing publicly to indicate that he disagreed with the president about the election.
 In fact, the week after the election, he gave prosecutors the green light to investigate “substantial allegations” of vote irregularities that “could potentially impact the outcome” of the election.
 The move overturned long-standing policy that the Justice Department does not investigate voter fraud until after an election is certified.
 The theory behind the policy is that the department’s responsibility is to prosecute crimes, not to get involved in election disputes.
 Barr’s reversal of the policy was interpreted by some as a sign that he might use the department to help Trump overturn the election.

-But Barr told me he had already concluded it was highly unlikely that evidence existed that would tip the scales in the election.
+But Barr told me he had already concluded that it was highly unlikely that evidence existed that would tip the scales in the election.
 He had expected Trump to lose and therefore was not surprised by the outcome.
 He also knew that at some point, Trump was going to confront him about the allegations, and he wanted to be able to say that he had looked into them and that they were unfounded.
 So, in addition to giving prosecutors approval to open investigations into clear and credible allegations of substantial fraud, Barr began his own, unofficial inquiry into the major claims that the president and his allies were making.

 “My attitude was: It was put-up or shut-up time,” Barr told me.
 “If there was evidence of fraud, I had no motive to suppress it.
 But my suspicion all the way along was that there was nothing there.
 It was all bullshit.”